Shirley Collado: Career

-Collado announced in July 2021 that she would step down as president of Ithaca College to become president and CEO of College Track, a program supporting college completion.
+Collado announced in July 2021 that she would step down as president of Ithaca College to become president and chief executive of College Track, a program supporting college completion.
+Collado was appointed president emerita by Ithaca College at the completion of her term.

-Collado also serves on Board of Trust at Vanderbilt University.
+In January 2022, Collado assumed the role of president and chief executive of College Track.

-Collado is a member of the boards of ACT, Kids First Chicago, and Excelencia in Education.
-She is a founding member of President's Alliance on Higher Education and Immigration.
+Collado is a member of the boards of IntermediaryEd, Kids First Chicago, National Association for College Admission Counseling, and StarRez.
+She also served on the board of Excelencia in Education and is a founding member of President's Alliance on Higher Education and Immigration.

 In October 2022, Collado was appointed to serve as a Senior Fellow at Carnegie Foundation for the Advancement of Teaching.

 Personal life

-Collado is married to poet A. Van Jordan.
+Collado is married to poet and Stanford University professor, A. Van Jordan.

-In 2001, Collado pleaded no contest to one count of misdemeanor sexual abuse.
-Collado denied the charges, brought by a former patient, saying that she took a plea agreement because at the time (shortly after the suicide of her first husband), she lacked the resources to contest the charges in court.